packttest/LearningCurve/Linux/TheShell.md

 # Linux
 ###### Everything is from the internet, for the internet, through the internet. :metal:
 ### What is the shell?
-It is a program, which is responsible to take input in the form of commands from a user and pass it to the Operating System (OS) to execute.
-OS executes the recevied command, if it is valid than return the output.
-Or else relavent error.
+It is a program, which is responsible to take user input in the form of commands and pass it to the Operating System (OS) to execute.
+OS executes the recevied command, if it is valid command with the valid syntax than OS returns output or relavent error.
 These output or error is displayd on the shell.

-Things can be done with the help of shell prompt can also be done with the help of Graphical User Interface (GUI).
-Many times, system administration tasks are much more faster and handy using shell prompt rather than GUI.
+Most of the system administration tasks which can be done with the help of shell prompt can also be done with the help of Graphical User Interface (GUI).
+Many times, performing a system administration tasks are much more faster and handy using shell prompt rather than GUI.

 ### Shell types
 In Unix/Linux shell types are broadly devided into two categories: